operate-first/curator/curator-documentation/CuratorMetricCollection.md

 In addition to showing, discrete values, Curator could contrast request and usage so users have a good idea of the management of their projects.
 The routes above have been implemented currently and the metrics have been included as future work.

-### Curator Reports on the UI

-The following visuals are based on what Curator would display on its frontend to the end user.